othaderek/voice-notes/README.md

 ### App

+state:
+isRecording: bool
+isPlaying: bool
+isvoiceNoteSelected: bool

+If all of the above are false then render the record button

-The app comonent will hold the state of isRecording The app component will hold the state of isPlaying
+The app component will hold the state of isRecording The app component will hold the state of isPlaying
 The app component will hold the state of voiceNoteSelected